Zach Johnson tests positive, list of British Open WDs grows | Times Leader

 Click here to subscribe today or Login.

-SANDWICH, England (AP) — Former champion Zach Johnson was the latest to withdraw from the British Open on Monday because he tested positive for the coronavirus.
+SANDWICH, England — Former champion Zach Johnson tested positive for the coronavirus before getting on a charter flight to the British Open, forcing him to join the growing list of withdrawals and ending his streak at playing 69 consecutive majors.

-Louis de Jager, one of 12 players who earned a spot at Royal St. George’s through local final qualifying two weeks ago, also returned a positive COVID-19 test and withdrew.
+The R&A said Johnson, who played in the John Deere Classic in Illinois on Sunday, and local qualifier Louis de Jager of South Africa had positive COVID-19 tests and withdrew.

-The R&A said Ryan Moore, runner-up at the John Deere Classic in Illinois, chose not to accept the exemption for the highest finisher among the top five at the PGA Tour event.
+Ryan Moore, runner-up at the John Deere Classic, chose not to accept the exemption as the highest finisher among the top five who wasn’t already in the British Open.
+Instead of the spot going to Luke List, who tied for third, it went to Adam Long as next available on the reserve list.

+Johnson, who won the claret jug at St. Andrews in 2015 after a three-way playoff, missed the Masters in his rookie year on the PGA Tour in 2004.
+He played in every major since then until the British Open.

+Players at the John Deere were tested before the charter flight to England.

 That brings to 16 the number of players who have withdrawn or chosen not to take their spots in the field for the 149th edition of golf’s oldest championship.

-The latest players to withdraw were replaced by Adam Long of the United States, Sam Horsfield of England and Dylan Frittelli of South Africa.
+The latest players to withdraw were replaced by Long, Sam Horsfield of England and Dylan Frittelli of South Africa.

 The field already is missing seven players from the top 75 in the world, unusual for a major.

 Some had no choice.
 Masters champion Hideki Matsuyama at No. 18 was the highest-ranked player to withdraw.
-He had a positive COVID-19 test during the Rocket Mortgage Classic on July 2, and while he has gone through 10 days of self-isolation without symptoms, his tests keep coming back positive.
+He had a positive COVID-19 test on July 2 during the Rocket Mortgage Classic, and while he has gone through 10 days of self-isolation without symptoms, his tests keep coming back positive.

 The PGA Tour had this issue a year ago with positive tests.
 U.S. health officials said PCR tests can pick up remnants of the virus even though it is no longer active.
 But under UK guidelines, Matsuyama would need to produce a negative test.